apache/airflow/docs/howto/operator/google/transfer/mysql_to_gcs.rst

 ~~~~~~~~~~~~~~~~~~

 :class:`~airflow.providers.google.cloud.transfers.mysql_to_gcs.MySQLToGCSOperator` allows you to upload
-data from MySQL to GCS.
+data from MySQL database to GCS.

-When you use this operator, you can optionally compress the data being uploaded.
+When you use this operator, you can optionally compress the data being uploaded to gzip format.

 Below is an example of using this operator to upload data to GCS.